topeberti/Polilingo/Docs/Backend.md

 - history_id: The id of the created user session history row.
 - status: The initial status of the session (usually 'started').
+- lives_remaining: The number of lives the user currently has.
+- next_life_at: The time when the next life will be refilled.

 #### **3 POST /learning/session/finish**